Phussa

 According to Theravada Buddhism's Pali canon's Buddhavamsa and its commentary, Phussa is the twenty-first of twenty-seven Buddhas who preceded the historical Gotama Buddha.
 He was also the second Buddha of the Maṇḍa kalpa.

 In the Buddhavamsa, he is described as:

 Phussa Buddha removed the darkness, calmed the world and gave the Dhamma rain.

 Phussa was 58 cubits, or 87 feet tall and was frequently compared with the sun and the moon.

 Biography

-From birth to Enlightenment
+Birth and marriage

 Phussa was born in Kāsika.
 His parents were King Jayasena and Queen Sirimā.
 He was married to princess Kisāgotamī and reigned for 9,000 years.
 After his son, Anupama was born, he decided to go practise asceticism.

-He went away with his elephant cart and ten million men followed him to become ascetics.
+Palaces and Renunciation

+He resided in three palaces named Garuḷa, Haṃsa, and Suvaṇṇabhara before his renunciation, enjoying royal luxuries for nine thousand years.
+Upon witnessing four signs, he chose to the renounce worldly life by departing on an elephant, accompanied by ten million followers who also became ascetics.

+Enlightenment

 He practised asceticism for six months.
 After six months, he began to practise alone and become enlightened under the Maha Bodhi tree in the next morning.

-Gotama Buddha Getting the omen

-At Phussa's time, Gotama Buddha was a king named Vijitāvī.
-After listening to the teachings of Phussa, he gave away his possessions to become an ascetic.
-He could master the Pali canon.
-Phussa Buddha said "This king will become a Buddha named Gotama after 92 kalpas".The incarnation of Gotama Buddha, having his wish granted, extended his practices and became a god at Brahma realm.
+Prior to his enlightenment, Sirivaddhā, a merchant’s daughter, offered him milk-rice, while an ascetic named Sirivaddha provided grass for his meditation seat.